How Does Equal Parenting Time Arrangements Affect New Jersey Child Support?

 A case somewhat recently addressed this issue and instructed how New Jersey Child Support Guidelines should be applied in situations of equal parenting time.
 The case is Wunsch-Deffler v.
 Deffler, 406 N.J.
 Super.
 505 (Ch.
 Div.
 2009).
 What the Court in Wunsch-Deffler v.
 Deffler found is that in cases where the parties share an equal, or close to equal, amount of overnights with the child(ren), an adjustment should be made to the Child Support Guidelines calculation, and the payor spouse’s obligation.
 The Court found that this is necessary to account for the fact that both parents have the responsibility of paying for the children’s “controlled expenses”.
 Therefore, the adjustment laid in the “controlled expenses”.

-This adjustment is necessary to account for both parents’ responsibility for paying the child(ren)'s “controlled expenses” as they are defined under the Child Support Guidelines (note that controlled expenses differ from the other two categories fixed expenses (representing 38% of the child support amount) and variable expenses (representing 37% of the child support amount).
+This adjustment is necessary to account for both parents’ responsibility for paying the child(ren)’s “controlled expenses” as they are defined under the Child Support Guidelines (note that controlled expenses differ from the other two categories fixed expenses (representing 38% of the child support amount) and variable expenses (representing 37% of the child support amount).
 Controlled expenses (representing 25% of the child support amount) include items like clothing, personal care, entertainment and other miscellaneous expenses.
 The Child Support Guidelines assume that only the Parent of Primary Residence will have these expenses.
 However, in our equal parenting time situations, that is not the case.
-In a true shared parenting arrangement, this result would be unfair because the Parent of Alternate residence will also have these expenses, and would result in the parent paying the child support paying these expenses twice – first as and part of the child support paid, and again when theses expenses are actually incurred during their parenting time.
+In a truly shared parenting arrangement, this result would be unfair because the Parent of Alternate residence will also have these expenses, and would result in the parent paying the child support paying these expenses twice – first as and part of the child support paid, and again when theses expenses are actually incurred during their parenting time.

 The Wunsch-Deffler v.
 Deffler Court found that the way to remedy this was by subtracting 25% of the assumed controlled expenses from the payor’s child support obligation and therefore taking into account that both parties pay controlled expenses for the children during their parenting time.